Adminix Documentation Help

 php artisan adminix:doctor --strict

-Doctor reports risky no_auth_access, invalid admin user model configuration, duplicate page identifiers, malformed criteria, invalid data sources, unsafe editable-list shape, and unsupported row-action criteria before the affected admin route is used.
+Doctor reports risky no_auth_access, invalid admin user model configuration, duplicate page identifiers, malformed criteria, invalid data sources, unsafe editable/reorder list shape, field visibility conflicts, and unsupported row-action criteria before the affected admin route is used.

 Criteria validation uses the same operator contract in runtime queries, resource update lookup scopes, and Doctor diagnostics.
 Supported query operators are =, ==, !=, <>, >, <, >=, <=, like, and not like; row action visibility criteria remain limited to == and != because they compare already-rendered row values.